Skip to Content

 Target Participants

-The Programme serves people currently followed up at public HIV Clinics.
+The Programme serves PLHIV who are being followed up at public HIV Clinics.

-Eligible individuals will be referred by their HIV Clinics based on individualised needs and matched to an appropriate NGO for service provision.
+Eligible individuals will be referred by their HIV Clinics according to individual needs and linked them to a suitable NGO for service provision.

-The services will tailor with individual’s needs.
+The services will be tailored to individual's needs.
 Examples include:

 Living Well with HIV